 Where Can I Buy A Free Water Testing Kit?

-You can buy a free water testing kit at Lowe’s, home depot, Aqua Science, US Water LLC, and many other companies.
+You can buy a free water testing kit at Lowe’s, Home Depot, Aqua Science, US Water LLC, and many other companies.
 People should ensure that EPA approves the test kit they buy, as this will guarantee that the results are accurate and reliable.

 How Frequently Should You Test Your Water?

 Water testing is recommended yearly or after installing new pipes or water systems to ensure the water is safe to drink.
-This is especially important in areas with known contaminants or where the water supply may be compromised.
+It is especially important in areas with known contaminants or where the water supply may be compromised.
 Regular testing can help identify potential health hazards and prevent illness.